 This one from Anna & Eve is a popular pick among new parents because it’s made from 100 percent cotton, which doesn’t stretch over time, and is easily adjustable as your baby grows.
-Parents also mention that it’s great for warmer temps as it doesn’t cover baby’s legs.
+Parents also mention that it’s great for warmer temps since it doesn’t cover baby’s legs.

-With two layers of wrappable Velcro (including one that lays under baby’s arms to prevent the strap from sliding up) and comfy underarm cushions, it’s easy to use, especially during late night diaper changes.
+With two layers of wrappable Velcro (including one that lays under baby’s arms to prevent the strap from sliding up) and comfy underarm cushions, it’s easy to use, especially during late-night diaper changes.

 Most versatile swaddle

-This swaddle blanket from Woolino is made of soft, 100 percent Australian merino wool, which is known for its temperature regulating and moisture wicking properties.
+This swaddle blanket from Woolino is made of soft, 100 percent Australian merino wool, which is known for its temperature-regulating and moisture-wicking properties.
 That means this pick is great for all temperatures and can handle a little moisture — it’s inevitable, after all!

 Once baby’s no longer being swaddled, you’ll still find plenty of use for this 35- by 39-inch blanket, whether for stroller rides, as a nursing cover, or as a sunshade.